The Autopsy of a Failed Quarter

 The antidote to the Lag Trap is not more reporting; it is faster, leading-indicator reporting.
 We call this the Weekly Flash Report.

 This is not a dump of the General Ledger.
 It is a single-page dashboard, delivered every Monday by 10:00 AM, containing only the four metrics that predict the future solvency and viability of the company.
-If your CEO cannot produce this, they are flying blind.
+If your CEO cannot produce this, they are lacking operating visibility.

 Quadrant 1: Liquidity (The 13-Week Cash Flow)